Witness: The Tour: Development

-Witness: Coming Home
+"Witness: Coming Home"

-On March 13, 2018, Perry announced Witness: Coming Home, a benefit concert that will be held in her hometown of Santa Barbara, California, which will benefit those who are still recovering from the aftermath of the 2017 California wildfires and 2018 Southern California mudflows.
+On March 13, 2018, Perry announced "Witness: Coming Home", a benefit concert that was held in her hometown of Santa Barbara, California, which will benefit those who are still recovering from the aftermath of the 2017 California wildfires and 2018 Southern California mudflows.
 Perry partnered with the Santa Barbara Foundation, the 93108 Fund and The 805 UndocuFund, which all help in assisting members of the community in the Santa Barbara area through grants and various philanthropic efforts.

 Concert synopsis

-The show was divided into five segments—Manifesto, Retrospective, Sexual Discovery, Introspective, Emergence—and concluded with an encore.
+The show was divided into five segments—"Manifesto", "Retrospective", "Sexual Discovery", "Introspective", and "Emergence"—and concluded with an encore.
 Shortly before the show begins, the stage's eye-shaped screen displays a video of Perry's eye for a few moments.
 The eye transforms into a galaxy and a journey through outer space is shown, leading to a red-colored planet.
 The screen opens to reveal Perry riding upon a star-shaped structure, wearing a bejeweled and hooded red outfit with sunglasses.
 She performs the chorus of "Witness", followed by "Roulette" which she sings on top of giant climbable dice.
 "Dark Horse" is then sung, with Perry and her dancers atop of moving platforms.
 Perry performs "Chained to the Rhythm" next, with large puppets dressed in suits and sporting televisions for heads moving around the stage.

 A video interlude is played that shows a clock running backward alongside childhood photos of Perry, as her backing singers perform portions of "Act My Age".
 Perry emerges wearing a pantsuit with a grid design, while her dancers wear shape-themed outfits.
 "Teenage Dream" is performed, which culminates in Perry and her dancers performing synchronized choreography while sitting on a floating cuboid.
-Perry removes her jacket to reveal an LED top that displays the lyrics of "Hot n Cold" as Perry performs the song with an electric guitar.
+Perry removes her jacket to reveal a light-emitting diode (LED) top that displays the lyrics of "Hot n Cold" as Perry performs the song with an electric guitar.
 "Hot n Cold" transitions into "Last Friday Night (T.G.I.F.)", which Perry and her backing singers perform at the front of the stage.
 Puppets in the shape of flamingos are guided around the stage by dancers during this number.
-Perry's female dancers wear paper doll cut-outs of her most memorable outfits during "California Gurls", and she is also joined by the Left Shark that featured in her Super Bowl XLIX halftime show.
+Perry's female dancers wear paper doll cut-outs of her outfits during "California Gurls", and she is also joined by the Left Shark that featured in her Super Bowl XLIX halftime show.
 Perry and the Left Shark then typically bring out an oversized telephone, with which Perry calls someone close to her, such as her parents.
 Giant lips emerge from behind the stage, which Perry is lifted inside while performing "I Kissed a Girl".